-Chen shares that the oil enhances shine, protects the hair against sun damage and color depletion, and makes hair stronger.
-“It is also a natural conditioner for shiny and bouncy hair thanks to having one of the highest naturally occurring behenic acid levels, a common ingredient in conditioners,” she adds.
+- Improves shine and elasticity: Moringa oil can revitalize dull, brittle strands.
+“It is also a natural conditioner for shiny and bouncy hair thanks to having one of the highest naturally occurring behenic acid levels, a common ingredient in conditioners,” says Chen.

 Hair Type Considerations

 While any hair type can benefit from moringa oil, those with dry and/or damaged strands will reap the most rewards.
 It’s also a great option for those with color-treated tresses.
 And in case you've got sensitive skin—scalp included—that shouldn't deter you from trying this natural oil.
 In fact, “Moringa oil is generally not an irritating oil, and due to its anti-inflammatory properties, helps inflamed skin,” explains Patel.
 Moringa oil actually mimics the natural oils our bodies produce, which makes irritation pretty unlikely to occur, adds Chen.
 However, to be safe, she recommends performing a patch test first.

 How to Use Moringa Oil for Hair